rajgoel/reveal.js-plugins/README.md

 - [Spreadsheet](https://github.com/rajgoel/reveal.js-plugins/tree/master/spreadsheet) ([Demo](https://rajgoel.github.io/reveal.js-demos/spreadsheet-demo.html)):
  A plugin for adding Excel-like spreadsheets with formulas.

+## Getting started

+The source code of the demos can be found here: https://github.com/rajgoel/reveal.js-demos.

 ## Download

 You can download the plugins into the ```bower_components``` folder using